Tony Stewart: 2014 season

-At Michigan, Stewart ran in the top-five.
+At Michigan, Stewart ran in the top five.
 Late in the race, Stewart tangled with rookie Kyle Larson when Larson threw a block, leaving Stewart with an 11th-place finish.
 Stewart replied by bumping Larson under yellow and side-swiping him.
-The next week Stewart said "He'll learn not to block me.
-One way or another he'll learn like I did at his age."
+The next week, Stewart said, "He'll learn not to block me.
+One way or another, he'll learn as I did at his age."

 After the Kevin Ward Jr. tragedy in mid-August, Stewart skipped Watkins Glen, Michigan, and Bristol.
 He was subbed by Regan Smith and Jeff Burton for those races.
 Despite having missed three races and thus losing too many points to recover lost points in the final two races, NASCAR granted him a waiver allowing him to still be eligible for the Chase if he won in the final two 'regular season' events, which he failed to do, causing him to miss the Chase for the third time in his career.

 At the end of the October Charlotte race, Stewart was hit on pit road by Brad Keselowski, who was trying to run into Matt Kenseth, but missed.
 Stewart retaliated by reversing into him, smashing Keselowski's front in.
 Stewart was fined $25,000 and placed on probation until November 12, 2014, along with Keselowski who was fined $50,000.

 At Martinsville, Stewart almost won.
-On the final restart, he pulled out in front of Dale Earnhardt Jr. but having older tires, got over-taken by Earnhardt with four laps to go.
+On the final restart, he pulled out in front of Dale Earnhardt Jr. but, having older tires, got overtaken by Earnhardt with four laps to go.
 Stewart finished 4th but stated that after what he went through from August to then, finishing 4th felt like a win to him.

 Stewart finished the year with a last-place finish at Homestead-Miami, ending his fifteen-year winning streak.
 As a driver, 2014 was Stewart's worst year statistically.
 The season ended on a positive note for Stewart, as he won the Owner's Championship with Kevin Harvick.
 In an interview the day before the race, Stewart blamed his subpar year on the new rules package, saying it did not complement his driving style.
 He also dismissed countless claims that his poor showing had anything to do with his 2013 leg injury.